 Understanding Cognition & Learning

-Children and young people with cognition and learning difficulties will learn at a slower pace than other children and may have greater difficulty than their peers in acquiring basic literacy or numeracy skills or in understanding concepts, even with appropriate differentiation.
+Children and young people with cognition and learning difficulties will learn at a slower pace than other children and may have greater difficulty than their peers in acquiring literacy and numeracy skills, or in understanding concepts, even with appropriate differentiation.
 They may also have other difficulties such as speech and language delay, low self-esteem, low levels of concentration and under-developed social skills.

 Our students need more detailed differentiation and the curriculum set out in smaller steps.
 They may need more practical activities than their peers to support the development of abstract concepts.
 They may require specific programmes to support their progress in developing literacy and numeracy skills.
 The level of support required will depend on the severity of the child or young person’s cognitive difficulty and any associated needs that compound their difficulties in accessing the curriculum, such as physical impairments or communication difficulties.